 When the IRS processes your tax return and approves your refund, you can see your actual personalized refund date.
 Even though the IRS issues most refunds in less than 21 days after they receive your tax return, it’s possible your tax return may require additional review and take longer.
 9 out of 10 taxpayers typically receive refunds in less than 21 days when they use e-file with direct deposit.

 Where’s My Refund? has a tracker that displays progress through 3 stages: (1) Return Received, (2) Refund Approved and (3) Refund Sent.

 You should only call the IRS if it has been 21 days or more since you filed electronically, more than 6 weeks since you mailed your paper return, or the Where’s My Refund? tool directs you to contact them.

 Here are some tips to help taxpayers with their refund questions:

 - Have the right tax information ready before using any of the IRS refund tools.
 This includes Social Security number, filing status and refund amount.

 - You don't need to check Where's My Refund more than once a day as your information will not change.

-- To avoid system delays, the best time to check on refunds is evening and weekends.
+- To avoid system delays, the best time to check on a refund is in the evening and weekends.

-- There is no need to call the IRS about your refund; the telephone service has the same information that is available on Where’s My Refund."
+- There is no need to call the IRS about your refund; the telephone service has the same information that is available on the Where’s My Refund tracker.